Feasibility of Renewable Hydrogen to Decarbonise the Esperance Region in WA

 - supply future 3rd generation ‘zero diesel’ standalone power systems in the region.

-This project is being delivered through Horizon Power’s Integrated Resource Planning framework, which takes account of stakeholder and community feedback, demand and energy forecasting, engineering and financial modelling, market testing and land assessments, amongst other factors.
+This project was delivered through Horizon Power’s Integrated Resource Planning framework, which takes account of stakeholder and community feedback, demand and energy forecasting, engineering and financial modelling, market testing and land assessments, amongst other factors.

-Horizon Power will be engaging the communities of Esperance, Hopetoun, and Norseman in the second quarter of 2022 to discuss the project.
+Horizon Power engaged with the communities of Esperance, Hopetoun, and Norseman in 2022 to discuss the project.

 - Stage One: end May 2022 to conclude broad options assessment